Learning in Repeated Multi-Unit Pay-As-Bid Auctions: Introduction

 \section{Introduction}

-Homogeneous multi-unit auctions, a special case of combinatorial auctions, are commonly used to auction off large quantities of identical items, for example in Carbon Emissions Trading Schemes \cite{CarbonTaxVsCapTrade2013, LessonsLearned2017, Kira2019}, US Treasury Auctions \cite{TreasuryAuction2005, TreasuryUnifOrDisc2000}, Procurement Auctions \cite{Procurement2006}, and Wholesale Electricity Markets \cite{WholesaleElectricityMarkets2008, BiddingElectricity2003, DesigningElectricityAuctions2006}.
-In these multi-unit auctions, bidders submit a bid vector and then are allocated their goods and charged payments according to the auction format.
+Homogeneous multi-unit auctions, a subset of combinatorial auctions, are extensively utilized to auction off large quantities of identical items.
+Examples include Carbon Emissions Trading Schemes \citep{CarbonTaxVsCapTrade2013, LessonsLearned2017, Kira2019}, US Treasury Auctions \citep{TreasuryAuction2005, TreasuryUnifOrDisc2000}, Procurement Auctions \citep{Procurement2006}, and Wholesale Electricity Markets \citep{WholesaleElectricityMarkets2008, BiddingElectricity2003, DesigningElectricityAuctions2006}.
+In these auctions, bidders submit bid vectors and are allocated goods and charged payments based on the auction's rules.

-Of widespread use are the uniform price and pay-as-bid (PAB) mechanisms.
-As natural multi-unit generalizations of the second and first price sealed bid auctions, bidders are allocated units in decreasing order of bids and, for each unit won, are charged as payment the lowest winning bid (uniform price) or their own bid (PAB). {In this work, we focus on the PAB auction in light of the recent industry and research community-wide push towards first price auctions, which is mainly due to demand for price transparency and ease of revenue management \citep{fpadisplay2021, googlefpa2019}.}
+The uniform price and pay-as-bid (PAB) mechanisms, natural extensions of the second and first price sealed bid auctions respectively, are commonly used.
+Bidders are allocated units in descending order of their bids; they are then charged either the lowest winning bid (uniform price) or their own bid (PAB).
+This paper focuses on the PAB auction format due to the recent industry-wide shift towards first price auctions, spurred by demands for price transparency and simpler revenue management \citep{fpadisplay2021, googlefpa2019}.

-Nevertheless, it has been observed that participants find it challenging to determine how to bid effectively in PAB auctions, as highlighted by \cite{CombinatorialAuctionDesign2003}.
-Bidders face a fundamental dilemma: larger bids increase their chances of winning units but also lead to higher payments.
-This predicament is further complicated by the necessity to submit monotone bid vectors.
-Bidding too conservatively reduces the probability of winning units in subsequent slots, while bidding excessively may inflate the payment.
+Despite their prevalence, PAB auctions pose significant challenges for participants trying to bid effectively, as outlined by \citep{CombinatorialAuctionDesign2003}.
+Bidders must balance the likelihood of winning units against the potential costs, complicated by the requirement for monotone bid vectors.
+Bidding too conservatively reduces the chances of securing units in later rounds, whereas overly aggressive bids can lead to inflated payments.
+This dilemma also affects uniform price auctions, though its impact on bidder behavior, welfare, and revenue remains poorly understood over time.

+Consider the context of pollution license auctions under Carbon Emissions Trading Schemes (ETS), which compel large-scale polluters to buy pollution licenses via auction.
+These licenses, capping permissible carbon emissions, serve dual purposes: they discourage inefficient pollution through payment penalties and fund investments in renewable energy and green technology \citep{gregor2023review, chinagreen2022weng}.
+However, often the auction prices are significantly lower than the estimated social cost of carbon \citep{epa2023socialcostofcarbon}, reducing the effectiveness of this deterrent and limiting revenue generation.
+This inefficacy can be attributed to suboptimal auction designs, a consequence of not fully understanding the bidding dynamics and equilibria.